hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 ## Trigger effects without a menu

 Toggling and triggering effects on the avatar are not limited to menus.

+### Face Tracking

+If you use face tracking on your avatar, you can specify existing face tracking addresses to trigger an effect on your avatar, such as connecting the ears of your avatar to the expression of your mouth, for example `FT/v2/MouthStretchLeft`.

+You can specify the address in the *Address and Networking* tab.

+For the full list of addresses, see [Face Tracking addresses](./face-tracking-addresses).

 ### Voice